-- Permittees shall create opportunities or the public, including overburdened communities, to participate in the decision-making processes involving the development, implementation and update of the Permittee's SMAP and SWMP. - The City posts the draft SWMP on the City website, typically by mid-January of each year, inviting the public to submit comments to the NPDES Coordinator. - The City holds a Public Meeting at the Environmental Services Commission (ESC) meeting, typically on the first Thursday of February, inviting comments from the public and the ESC.
+- Permittees shall create opportunities or the public, including overburdened communities, to participate in the decision-making processes involving the development, implementation and update of the Permittee's SMAP and SWMP. - o The City posts the draft SWMP on the City website, typically by mid-February of each year, inviting the public to submit comments to the NPDES Coordinator. - o The City holds a Public Meeting at the Environmental Services Commission (ESC) meeting, scheduled for March 7, 2024 inviting comments from the public and the ESC.
 The Public meeting is posted in local newspapers and on the City Website ahead of the ESC scheduled meeting. - Each Permittee shall post on their website their SWMP Plan and the annual report no later than May 31st each year.